Efficient implementation of the Localized Orthogonal Decomposition method: Preliminaries

 where $\Qh^{K}(\Phi_h) \in W_{h}(U_k(K))$ (for $K\in \T_H$) is the solution of

 \end{definition} We obtain the space $\{ \Phi_H+\Qh(\Phi_H)| \Phi_H \in \VHGD\}$ as a localized approximation of $V_{\LOD}$.
-Observe that the new space is low dimension (i.e. it is of the same dimension as $\VHGD$), it contains locally supported basis functions and it is cheap to assemble by solving the small problem (\ref{local-corrector-problem}) in parallel.
+Here, localized is to be understood in the sense that there exists a local (nodal) basis $\{\Phi_i+\Qh(\Phi_i)\,\vert\,Z_i\in\mathcal{N}_H\setminus\Gamma_D\}$ of $V_{\LOD}$ where the support of a basis function is restricted to $k+1$ layers of coarse elements around the corresponding node.
+The dimension of the new space is low (it is of the same dimension as $\VHGD$) and and it can be constructed by solving the small problems \eqref{local-corrector-problem}, potentially in parallel.
 This generalized finite element space may be used in a Galerkin approximation of a prototypical linear elliptic model problem. \begin{example} Let $f\in L^{2}( \Omega)$ and let $u\in H^1_{\Gamma_D}(\Omega)$ solve

 Then the corresponding LOD approximation is given by $u_{\LOD}=u_H+\Qh(u_H)$, where $u_H \in \VHGD$ solves